 333 Oregon Hall

-Global Education Oregon (GEO) offers more than 250 programs on five continents where UO students may study, conduct research, or participate in a wide range of internships or service-learning experiences.
+Global Education Oregon (GEO) offers more than 300 programs in more than 90 countries where UO students may study, conduct research, or participate in a wide range of internships or service-learning experiences.
 These opportunities include full-term study-abroad programs; academic year exchanges with international universities; and short-term, faculty-led programs often held during the summer session.
 For complete information about all program opportunities, visit geo.uoregon.edu.

 The Study Abroad Programs Committee reviews GEO-sponsored study-abroad programs and approves new program proposals.
 Information about programs currently under development is available from the Office of International Affairs.

 University of Oregon students may earn academic credit while they gain professional development experience abroad.
 Internships are open to juniors, seniors, and master’s degree students who are currently enrolled in a UO degree program.
 Financial aid, including scholarships, is available.
 Several GEO programs allow students to combine part-time internships and part-time study in the same term abroad.

 Grants and Scholarships

 Because students are registered at the University of Oregon while participating in a study-abroad program, they are eligible to receive most or all of their UO-awarded financial aid.
 In addition, numerous scholarships are available for both undergraduate and graduate students planning to study or intern abroad, including new scholarships for first-generation college students and students with disabilities..